How to Organize Outdoor Gear

 2. Organize by Activity

-Sort your equipment into various groups of activities depending on the type of military activity.
+Sort your equipment into various groups based on the type of military activity.
 Some common groupings could include;

-Field Operations: Tents, sleeping bags, portable stoves, cookware, rations
+- Field Operations: Tents, sleeping bags, bug out bag, portable stoves, cookware, rations

 3. Assign a Dedicated Gear Storage Area